junghochoi-umd/cryptography-cmsc414fall2022/README.md

     savings account
  9. A balance request for your checking account

-You are also given a second ciphertext stream, `other.in`.
-This stream is from a *different* session, so it is not encrypted with the same key.
+You are also given additional ciphertext streams, which are from *different* sessions, so they are not encrypted with the same key.
 In addition, you do *not* know what requests were used to generate this.
 This will allow you to test your code against an unknown request sequence.

 ## Tasks